 - Successfully handling multiple prenuptial agreements for individuals having a net worth in excess of $200 Million ($200,000,000.00).

-Michael, an in-demand author, co-wrote the book on Pennsylvania child custody law.
+Michael, who has written over 100 articles in well-known legal publications, co-authored the book on Pennsylvania child custody law.
 His book, Pennsylvania Child Custody Law, Practice, and Procedure, consists of carefully condensed law and forms that keeps attorneys and the courts current on all areas of Pennsylvania child custody law.

 Throughout his career, Michael has been recognized and honored by his peers and the legal community for his outstanding work.
 His recognitions include: